MKLab-ITI/hackair-data-retrieval/README.md

 * [bottle]: Bottle is a fast, simple and lightweight WSGI micro web-framework.

 #### Instructions
-1. Install python 2.x, tensorflow-gpy in your computer.
+1. Install python 2.x, and tensorflow-gpy in your computer.
 For tensorflow-gpu installation instructions see <a href="https://www.tensorflow.org/install/pip" target="_blank">here</a>.
 It is recommended to create a virtual environment.
 2. Activate a tensorflow environment (if aplicable).
 Depends on the installation method (e.g. “source activate tensorflow”)
 3. Clone the folder **sky_detection** locally in your computer.
    - Main class: 'sky_detection/TF_detection_service.py'